A Chat with a Japan TEFL Teacher

 In short, as a JET teacher, you'll either be given a flat which is quite cheap or free, or your teaching supervisor will help you find somewhere.

-How easy or difficult did you find it to integrate yourself into Japanese society?
-Did you make many Japanese friends?
+How did you integrate into Japanese society?
+Did you make many friends?

 Yes I did, but I'm not sure it was 'integrating myself' into Japanese society.
 There were some JETS who threw themselves into local life so much so that they consciously avoided western company.
 Each to their own as they say, but I thought they were slightly odd.
 My take on it was I've been sent to Japan to be Western, to teach kids about the outside world, not try and become Japanese myself.